wp-plugins/bug-library/readme.txt

 == Changelog ==

+= 1.2.8 =
+* Updated colorbox script to fix problem with black box when submitting new issues in latest version of WordPress

 = 1.2.7 =
-* Updated jQuert datapicker script to fix problem with latest versions of WordPress
+* Updated jQuery datapicker script to fix problem with latest versions of WordPress

 = 1.2.6 =
 * Fixed uncaught reference error in javascript code